 Directors also participate in continuing education, training and development programs.
-There is a mixture of internal and external training designed to improve the Board's and individual directors' insight into the business.
+There is a mixture of internal and external training designed to improve the Board's and each individual director's strategic oversight capability and insight into the business.
+Non -Australian directors also receive training on the Group's legal framework.